 Cell phone and phone camera use on Layton Projects will be limited to emergency, company, or project-related business (Construct PM checklists).
 Serious accidents are on the rise due to individuals talking, texting, or using apps while walking.
 No radios, iPods, earbuds, etc. are allowed on any Layton Construction project site.
 Personal devices are only allowed during company approved breaks.
 If emergency use is anticipated, notify your supervisor of the expected need to receive personal communication.
-Individuals using cell phone or mobile devices (iPads or IOS devices for ConstrucPM) MUST position themselves out of the line of fire and remain stationary while completing the task.
+Individuals using cell phone or mobile devices (iPads or IOS devices for Construct PM) MUST position themselves out of the line of fire and remain stationary while completing the task.
 Once the task has been completed, the individual will look around prior to walking again.

-Absolutely no cell phone use while operating equipment or vehicles while on the project!
+There shall be no cell phone use at all while operating equipment or vehicles while on a project site.